microsoft/hcsshim/README.md

 It is primarily used in the [Moby Project](https://github.com/moby/moby), but it can be freely used by other projects as well.

+This is a code-only repository and does not have a stable release.
+0.8.6 is the last tagged release, and it is out of date for ContainerD and Kubernetes.
+Downstream projects should vendor in this codebase using commit ids instead of tags, then validate fixes and do a full test pass of the whole project.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a